tyler-johnson/pouchdb-security-helper/README.md

 Returns an exact duplicate of this SecurityLevel instance.

-### SecurityType
+### Names and Roles

-A SecurityType is the lowest level class in a security document and represents an list of strings, typically for `names` or `roles`.
+A `SecurityType` is the lowest level class in a security document and represents an list of strings, typically for `names` or `roles`.

 #### type.size